 If nothing changes about your weekly claim, your weekly benefit will not change.
 However, your benefit payment may vary from week to week if you are not claiming the full week.
 For example, if you have worked or reported employer paid time off, we will reduce your benefit payment that week.
 You do not report any supplemental benefits offered by your employer.
-For more on supplemental benefits, see page 13.
+For more information, see the section on supplemental benefits.